DanielNnadi/DanielNnadi/README.md

 | AWS ETL Pipeline | 2024 | 2026 |
 | ArmorAI | 2023-2024 | 2026 |

 The metrics are real.
-The code is available in my other repositories.
+The code is available in my repositories.

 *Lagos, Nigeria GMT+1 | Open to remote worldwide*